maheshwarijadhav/portfolio_m/README.md

-# Sahil Bhoite - Portfolio Website
+# Maheshwari Jadhav - Portfolio Website

 Welcome to my personal portfolio website.
 This project showcases my skills, projects, and experiences in software engineering, AI, and machine learning.